Contact Us : 800.874.5346 International: +1 352.375.0772

 If something unexpected comes up, take a screenshot of your exam.
 If you need to contact Pearson VUE or The IIA regarding an issue with your exam, this will be helpful for both the technical support and customer service teams to easily determine what occurred and show your side of the story to possibly have a more prompt resolution.
 Screenshots also allow them to quickly identify any other issues you may not be aware of.
 Much like with Internal Audit, getting a full picture is better than bits and pieces to quickly identify solutions.

 These unexpected situations can include notifications that pop up unexpectedly, an internet outage, delayed proctor, or even an error message in the Pearson VUE software.
-If you are unsure how to take a screenshot or screencapture on your device, be sure to find out before you sit for your exam.

 5. Double check that your room meets Pearson VUE’s requirements